 Greek God Statues

 We had a hard time deciding on just one statue to bring home to go with the one we bought in Egypt.
+These are some of the things you can only buy in Greece.
 There are plenty of shops selling statues from cheap to very expensive!
 Our favorite ones were in the Athens neighborhood of Plaka.

 Leather Sandals